mddanish00/LNAssist/README.md

 - Fetch text only and compile it into EPUB-friendly format web page, XHTML.
 - Fetch high-quality illustrations from illustration page.
 - Possible to run the above tasks in batch.
+- Complie chapters and illustration into an EPUB file.
 - Fetch links from table of content and insert into a batch for running the above tasks.
 (Not yet implemented)

 ## Installation